Bar Counsel's Initial Investigation

 2. File a Statement of Charges with the Commission to seek a peer review of the lawyer’s conduct; or

-3. In very serious cases or in cases involving reciprocal discipline of an attorney sanctioned in another jurisdiction, ask that the Commission approve his immediate filing of a Petition for Disciplinary or Remedial Action to initiate formal prosecution before the Court of Appeals.
+3. In very serious cases or in cases involving reciprocal discipline of an attorney sanctioned in another jurisdiction, ask that the Commission permit an immediate filing of a Petition for Disciplinary or Remedial Action to initiate formal prosecution before the Court of Appeals.

 Confidential Peer Review Process

-To start this process, Bar Counsel must file and serve a Statement of Charges summarizing the evidence obtained in his investigation, as well as the information submitted by the responding attorney.
+To start this process, Bar Counsel must file and serve a Statement of Charges summarizing the evidence obtained in her investigation, as well as the information submitted by the responding attorney.

 Unlike the adversarial hearings once conducted by "inquiry panels" in Maryland, "peer reviews" involve informal meetings before a panel consisting of at least three members, including a non-lawyer.
 Panelists must hold this meeting within 60 days of their appointment.
 At least ten days before, the responding attorney may file a written response to the Statement of Charges to present his side of the story.